90shree/desktop-pet-kirby/README.md

 # How to run
-Simply extract the 'Kirby.zip' file and run the python executable :)
+Simply extract the 'executable.zip' file and run the python executable.

 ***Right click Kirby and select "Close Kirby" to close the program!*